beirern/LLA-DB-Project/README.md

 * Read a DB file specifying a list of employees
 * Add an employee to the DB
 * Update the hours an employee has worked given their name
-* Remove and employee from the DB given their name
+* Remove an employee from the DB given their name